LienSimen/LienSimen/README.md

 ### Welcome

-Currently working on Backend using c#.
-Coding is hard.
-When it gets confusing I try to tell myself there is only setting variables, writing to variables and conditional branching.
+Currently working on Backend using C#.
+Coding is har, when it gets confusing I try to tell myself there is only setting variables, writing to variables and conditional branching.
 The rest is syntax sugar.

 # Projects